Windjammer

-A windjammer is a commercial sailing ship with multiple masts that may be square rigged, or fore-and-aft rigged, or a combination of the two.
+A windjammer is a commercial sailing ship with multiple masts, however rigged.
 The informal term "windjammer" arose during the transition from the Age of Sail to the Age of Steam during the 19th century.
-The Oxford English Dictionary records the word "windjamming" from 1886 and "windjammer" with reference to a ship from 1892.
-The term has evolved to include such a vessel, carrying passengers on overnight cruises in the Caribbean, the U.S. state of Maine and elsewhere.
+The Oxford English Dictionary records the term "wind jammer" with reference to a ship from 1878 and nautical use of "windjamming" from 1886.
+The word has evolved to include passenger cruise ships.

 Etymology

 The word "windjammer" has a variety of associations, both nautical and not.
 In the late 19th century the term was pejorative, as used by sailors aboard steamships.